Speaking to Council

 If you wish to address Council about a matter listed on the planning agenda, you are not required to provide a written request to appear.
 There will be an opportunity to address Council during the meeting.
 This process is outlined below under "What is the process for Council Planning Meetings?"
 In the event that you are intending to address Council at a planning meeting, it is helpful (but not required) if you provide Council with information about your concerns in advance.
 You may present your questions and concerns directly to the Director of Planning Services by calling 519-360-1998 or emailing ckplanning@chatham-kent.ca.

-What is the process for Council Planning Meetings?
+The process for Council Planning Meetings

 The process for each application is as follows: